Vancouver Island wedding florists

 Should I do a floral consultation before booking?

-Most florists offer consultations to discuss your vision, venue, color palette, and budget.
+Most florists offer consultations to discuss your vision, venue, colour palette, and budget.
 This is a great way to see if your styles align before committing.